dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 ### 1.4.4. `20 Setup AzDo Project.ps1`

-This script prepares the Azure DevOps project.
-The parameters are in the file [ProjectSettings.yml](../source//Global/ProjectSettings.yml).
+This script prepares the Azure DevOps project and stores the information in the [ProjectSettings.yml](../source//Global/ProjectSettings.yml) file.
+The script will sak for data if there are placeholders in the config file.

 ```yml
 OrganizationName: <OrganizationName>